 Where You'll Find Me

-You'll find me on Mondays, Fridays and Saturdays at Upper West Side Yoga and Wellness.
-I teach a Breath Awareness class at Narrative Healing on Thursday.
+You'll find me on Mondays and Fridays at Upper West Side Yoga and Wellness or in my Zoom Room.
 If you are a teacher or on the staff of Columbia Grammar and Prep, I teach a free class for staff online on Tuesdays at 4:30pm.

 Monday - 10:30 - 11:45 - Gentle Yoga - All Levels